Phrogz/ZSS/README.md

 See the section _[Descriptor Tables versus Strings](#descriptor-tables-versus-strings)_ above for a discussion on the implications of using strings versus tables.

-_Tip_: while tag, id, and attribute order doesn't matter for computing the declarations that apply, each unique string will recompute the applicable declarations instead of using the cache.
+_Tip_: while tag, id, and data order doesn't matter for computing the declarations that apply, each unique string will recompute the applicable declarations instead of using the cache.
 For example, the following five strings all produce the same results, but require the table to be recomputed five times instead of cached:

 ```lua
 local d1 = sheet:match'foo#bar.jim.jam[a=7]'